HeardLibrary/linked-data/_pages/schedule.md

 ---

-Our group meets on most Mondays from 11:10 AM to noon in the Training Room in the basement of the Eskind Biomedical Library (Room 010).
+Our group meets on most Mondays from 12:10 to 1:00 PM in the Training Room in the basement of the Eskind Biomedical Library (Room 010).
 Here is the schedule of our fall 2018 meetings:

 | Date | Topic | Notes |
 |------|-------|-------|